 Michelle Cox began volunteering with SAS as a dog walker in 2014, and she and her partner Kerrie have been very strong supporters since that time.
 Michelle is a realtor with Jack Conway & Company in Hingham, and her career in real estate takes her all over the South Shore.
-Michelle and Kerrie lived in Hingham for many years but recently relocated to Hull.
-They have three rescue dogs: Palo, Sadie and Lady.
+Michelle and Kerrie lived in Hingham for many years but relocated to Hull where they live with three special needs rescue dogs.

 Diane Esslinger spent over 35 years in law firm administration as Executive Director, and as Director of Human Resources at two Boston law firms.
 Now retired, she is pursuing her interests in travel, gardening, birding and other outdoor activities.
 She first volunteered at SAS in the mid-90s and currently serves on the HR & Nominating Committee.
 Over the years she has been adopted by a number of both sheltered and feral kitties, each of whom has added much to her quality of life.

 Jimmy Karas joined the Board of Directors in 2017.
-He is employed at Boston Private Wealth, is a member of the New England Broker Dealer/ Investment Adviser Association.
-At SAS, he is the Board's Donor Relations Chair, and also serves on the Fundraising Committee.
-Jimmy resides in West Bridgewater with wife Jackie and two rescue dogs, Winston and Roxie.
+His professional experience includes a role at Boston Private Wealth, as well as serving as a member of the New England Broker Dealer/ Investment Adviser Association.
+At SAS, he is the serves on the Fundraising Committee.
+Jimmy resides in West Bridgewater with wife and daughter and two rescue dogs, Winston and Roxie.

 Bob Karlis joined the Board of SAS in fall of 2019.
 Previously a director for many years with the Abigail Adams Historical Society, he has an MBA from Northeastern and an entrepreneurial background in business with both corporate and small business development.
 He and his wife are ardent dog lovers and have adopted six dogs over the years, including Finnegan, shown at left.